-- 1. Remove the key from the ignition system (refer to "Starting Procedures" in "Starting And Operating" for further information). - Make sure the vehicle ignition system is "OFF" and the key is physically removed from the ignition.
+- 1. Make sure the vehicles ignition is cycled to the "OFF" position (refer to "Starting Procedures" in "Starting And Operating" for further information). - For vehicles equipped with Keyless Enter-N-GoTM, make sure the vehicle ignition system is OFF. - For vehicles not equipped with Keyless Enter-N-GoTM, make sure the vehicle ignition system is OFF and the key is physically removed from the ignition. - 2.
+Perform one of the following methods to lock the vehicle: - Push LOCK on the interior power door lock switch with the driver and/or passenger door open.

-- 2. Perform one of the following methods to lock the vehicle: - Press LOCK on the interior power door lock switch with the driver and/or passenger door open. - Press the LOCK button on the Remote Keyless Entry (RKE) transmitter. - 3.
+- Push the LOCK button on the exterior Passive Entry Door Handle with a valid Key Fob available in the same exterior zone (refer to "Keyless Enter-N-GoTM" in "Things To Know Before Starting Your Vehicle" for further information). - Push the LOCK button on the Remote Keyless Entry (RKE) transmitter. - 3.
 If any doors are open, close them.